-Several faculty members have expressed interest in potentially mentoring Emerging Scholars.
-Admitted scholars will be matched to a mentor based on alignment of interests.
+Several faculty members have expressed interest in potentially working with Emerging Scholars.
+Admitted scholars will be matched to projects that mentors are working on based on alignment of interests.

 Jonathan Mayer is an assistant professor of computer science and public affairs at Princeton University.
 Before joining the Princeton faculty, Jonathan served as the technology law and policy advisor to United States Senator Kamala Harris and as the chief technologist of the Federal Communications Commission Enforcement Bureau.
 Jonathan’s research centers on the intersection of technology and law, with emphasis on national security, criminal procedure, and consumer privacy.
 Jonathan is both a computer scientist and a lawyer, and he holds a Ph.D. in computer science from Stanford University and a J.D. from Stanford Law School.

 Arvind Narayanan is an associate professor of computer science at Princeton.
 He leads the Princeton Web Transparency and Accountability Project to uncover how companies collect and use our personal information.
 Narayanan co-created a Massive Open Online Course and textbook on Bitcoin and cryptocurrency technologies which has been used in over 150 courses worldwide.
 His recent work has shown how machine learning reflects cultural stereotypes, and his doctoral research showed the fundamental limits of de-identification.
 Narayanan is a recipient of the Presidential Early Career Award for Scientists and Engineers (PECASE), twice recipient of the Privacy Enhancing Technologies Award, and thrice recipient of the Privacy Papers for Policy Makers Award.